 I was very pleased with my Intermittent Fasting Results after 30 days.
-It is not a diet plan but more of a eating schedule that results in losing weight.
+It is not a diet plan but more of an eating schedule resulting in weight loss.

 SUGAR is my poison!!!
 Who would think, but thanks to my nutrition doctor and Dr Becky.
 I have been feeling better and starting to lose weight without giving up everything I love to eat!
-It’s very simple, when estrogen is low, sugar is craved.
+It’s straightforward, when estrogen is low, sugar cravings are high.
 That is what happens to me and yet I thought it was normal so I had a piece of chocolate cake, even if it was gluten-free, or a Dry Martini with extra olives.
 All leading to sugar.
-It’s everywhere including in all our breads in America.
+It's everywhere including in all our breads in America.
 French bread does not use sugar in the bread.

-For my first 30 Day challenge for the year, I decided to speed up my weight-loss with Intermittent Fasting which has given me the best results.
-I have lost 5 pound and cheated 1 day a week.
-This has never happen to me in the past 3 years, unless I watched everything I ate to lose weight.
+For my first 30 Day challenge for the year, I decided to speed up my weight loss with Intermittent fasting which has given me the best results.
+I have lost 5 pounds and cheated 1 day a week.
+This has never happened to me in the past 3 years unless I watched everything I ate to lose weight.
 NO FUN!
-Here is what happen to me while I did intermittent fasting.
+Here is what happened to me while I did intermittent fasting.

 Intermittent Fasting Benefits for Me

 - My skin feels great, not so dry!

 - Less joint pain

 - My hot flashes were less or none

 - Constantly thirsty, carrying water became a must